-Making a WorkCover claim in Queensland can be nearly as painful as the injury you initially suffered.
-If this is the case, and you need help with your claim you can contact our workers compensation lawyers in Brisbane for free advice.
+Accessing your entitlements after an accident at work in Queensland can be nearly as painful as your injury.
+If this is the case, our experienced workers compensation lawyers located in Brisbane can help.

-- As of 2019, the most recent annual report issued by Worksafe Queensland highlighted 96,967 new workers compensation claims, however, for numerous reasons many more injuries go unreported
+- As of 2021, the most recent annual report issued by the Queensland regulator highlighted 96,967 new workers compensation claims, however, for numerous reasons many more injuries go unreported

 - Payments to injured workers totalled $943.5 million for the fiscal year